mkdocstrings/mkdocstrings/docs/recipes.md

 9. We can even set the `edit_uri` on the pages.

 > NOTE:
-> It is important to look out for correct edit page behaviour when using generated pages,
+> It is important to look out for correct edit page behaviour when using generated pages.
-> as `full_path` will be relative to the location of your `mkdocs.yml` path.
-You can fix
-> incorrect linking by traversing tree and adding it to the path before passing
-> it to `set_edit_path`.
->
 > For example, if we have `edit_uri` set to `blob/master/docs/` and the following
 > file structure:
 >